flatiron-school-curriculum/bash-game-readme/README.md

 Go to [Terminus](http://www.mprat.org/Terminus/) and have fun!

-<a href='https://learn.co/lessons/bash-game-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/bash-game-readme' title='Terminus - The Online Bash Game'>Terminus - The Online Bash Game</a> on Learn.co and start learning to code for free.</p>